 This is a brief introduction for the Dobot conveyor belt.
 This equipment is meant primarily for use in education and will typically be part of an automated system in combination with one or more robot arms.
 I received this unit for review from Dobot.nu.
 In the video below I will have a look at the included hardware, programming and will run a simple program to demonstrate how you could use the system.

 A vision system is an indispensable tool for most automated production processes.
 Dobot offers a Vision System for educational use, which can be used in conjunction with the Magician or M1 robot arms.
-The star of the show is the software included the package Vision Studio.
-It has advanced image recognition features and a clean, easy to use visual programming interface based on flows.Continue reading “Dobot Vision Kit”
+The star of the show is the software included the package.
+The Vision Studio software has advanced image recognition features and a clean, easy to use visual programming interface based on flows.Continue reading “Dobot Vision Kit”

 This is a short how-to guide for creating your own brim on a 3D model in CAD to prevent a model from coming loose from the print bed.
 This can come in handy in case your slicer software does not include a correct brim suitable for your part.

 When 3D printing taller objects which are relatively narrow, the printed object can possibly come loose from the bed, resulting in a failed print.
 The higher the object becomes, the larger the risk, due to to increasing mechanical advantage for larger height to width ratios.

 The AI Starter is a Robotic Car based on the well established Arduino architecture.
 It is primarily intended to be used in education for programming, automation and robotics.